REGISTRATION OF A FRACTIONAL SCHEME – THE PRACTICALITIES

 7. Effect of no Descriptive Statement

 It is possible to commence the offering for sale of fractional interests before registration of the fractional scheme and before the filing of a descriptive statement, but that is unwise because, in these circumstances, a buyer has an automatic statutory right of cancellation before closing.

-Moreover if there is a material and substantial departure from the descriptive statement a purchaser may cancel his contract before completion and in those circumstance is entitled to the return of any monies paid by him with interest at 6%.
+Moreover, if there is a material and substantial departure from the descriptive statement a purchaser may cancel his contract before completion and in those circumstances is entitled to the return of any monies paid by him with interest at 6%.